zhiqiang-hu/Costura/readme.md

 ### Native Libraries and PreloadOrder

 Native libraries can be loaded by Costura automatically.
-To include a native library include it in your project as an Embedded Resource in a folder called `costura32` or `costura64` depending on the bittyness of the library.
+To include a native library include it in your project as an Embedded Resource in a folder called `costura32` or `costura64` depending on the bitness of the library.

 Optionally you can also specify the order that preloaded libraries are loaded.
 When using temporary assemblies from disk mixed mode assemblies are also preloaded.